 What Could Have Been…

 Spacebase DF-9 – It sort of kills me to call Spacebase out like this.
 I actually really enjoyed Spacebase… for a while.
-In a way it’s hard for me to complain too much about Double Fine’s decision to release the game out of Early Access far before they had reached their stated goals for its scope and feature set; I really like what they’re doing with running multiple smallish teams on a variety of projects – each taking its own approach to funding.
-Really though, no amount of good intentions, financial concerns or other successive game releases can can mask the fact that the mix of initial claims and promises coupled with the decision to abandon the game resulted in a certain amount of dishonesty (however transparent they may have been about the about the process) and many a gamer may have felt a bit burned by the experience.
-Despite all of that though, there’s still a good deal of fun on offer if you can find it on the cheap.
+In a way it’s hard for me to complain too much about Double Fine’s decision to end development and release the game out of Early Access far before they had reached their stated goals for its scope and feature set.
+I really like what they’re doing with running multiple smallish teams on a variety of projects – each taking its own approach to funding.
+Really though, no amount of transparency, good intentions or legitimate financial concerns can entirely mask the fact that the decision to abandon the game after the initial claims and promises resulted in a certain amount of dishonesty.
+Many a gamer – myself included – may have felt a bit burned by the experience.
+In spite of all that though, Double Fine puts together fun and personable experiences and there’s still a good deal of fun on offer in Spacebase DF-9 if you can find it on the cheap.

 Haven’t Played (enough of) It

 Wolfenstein: The New Order – Sort of similar situation really.
-I don’t have any qualms telling you that Wolfenstin is a very good game.
-It handles storytelling in a shooter better than most and it strikes a really unique balance between retro sensibilities and modern gameplay advancements.
+I don’t have any qualms telling you that Wolfenstin is a very good game, I just need to play more.
+It handles storytelling in a shooter better than most and it strikes a unique balance between retro sensibilities and modern gameplay advancements.
 Well worth a play.

 Child of Light